sanjaybankar12/UserTaskManagement/README.md

       2) Spring Security
       3) MySQL Database

 You can use any database with this application.
-You can update only application.properties file
+You can update only <b>application.properties</b> file

 Update following properties as per your database
 >spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver